-- Areas of expertise: Sociology of work and employment; digital change; professions and occupations; diversity and (in)equality
+- Areas of expertise: Sociology of work and employment; digital change; professions and occupations; diversity and (in)equalities

 - Email: E.Terry@leeds.ac.uk

-I joined the University of Leeds in February 2020 as a Research Fellow affiliated with the ESRC-funded Digital Futures at Work Research Centre (known as Digit).
-The centre aims to advance understanding of digital technologies at work, and the impact of digital change for employers, employees and other stakeholders.
-Digit is jointly led by the Universities of Leeds and Sussex.
-Further information on the centre and its current research streams can be found here: https://digit-research.org/
+I joined the University of Leeds in February 2020 as a Research Fellow affiliated with the ESRC-funded Digital Futures at Work Research Centre (Digit).
+The centre aims to advance understanding of digital technologies at work, and the impact of digital change on employers, employees and other stakeholders.
+Digit is led by the Universities of Leeds and Sussex.
+My current Digit work is focused around: 1) conceptualising connectivity in work and employment, and 2) digital change in financial and professional services.
+Further information on Digit and its current research streams can be found here: https://digit-research.org/

 My other core research interests lie in the sociology of work and employment, with a particular focus on diversity and (in)equality in the workplace.
-My doctoral research employs sociological theory to explore social class, impression management and identities in the Scottish legal sector.
-In my previous research position at Edinburgh Business School, I was part of an industry funded project exploring work in sub-prime financial services.
-This research focused on the home-collected credit industy, in particular the work of self-employed collection agents; gaining insights into the changing nature of their work, their experiences and identities, and the digitalisation of their labour process.
+My doctoral research employs sociological theory to explore social class and impression management in the Scottish legal sector.
+In my previous research position at Edinburgh Business School, Heriot-Watt University, I worked on an industry-funded project exploring alternative financial services and the home credit sector.
+This research focused on the work of collection agents, gaining insights into the changing nature of their work, their experiences and identities, and the digitalisation of their labour process.

-2016-present: Postgraduate Researcher, School of Social Sciences, Heriot-Watt University
+2016-present: Postgraduate Researcher, Edinburgh Business School, School of Social Sciences, Heriot-Watt University, UK

 Terry, E., & Marks, A. (2019) ‘When professional self and class background clash: Identity dissonance amongst Scottish lawyers and the mediating role of gender’.
 BSA Annual Conference, Glasgow, 24-26 April.